 Based in Columbia, SC, the residency program offers 12-months of clinical training in infectious diseases with an emphasis on research and academia.
 Program faculty are noted regional and national experts in clinical infectious diseases with track records of success.
 Patient care activities will primarily be at Prisma Health Richland, a 655-bed university affiliated tertiary care, medical center in the Prisma Health/USC Medical Group hospital system.
 Prisma Health Richland has a rich history of residency training since 1972.
 Primary and elective rotations will include key areas of inpatient and outpatient infectious diseases (e.g. microbiology, HIV/HCV clinic, ID consultation, antimicrobial stewardship, global health).

-Residents will participate in student instruction (both classroom and experiential) and will be designated with a faculty appointment as a clinical instructor at the University of South Carolina.
+Residents will participate in student instruction (both classroom and experiential) and will be designated with an adjunct clinical instructor appointment at the UofSC College of Pharmacy.
 Service to the profession will be emphasized in the program.
 The resident will work closely with the Prisma Health Midlands/University of South Carolina School of Medicine – Columbia Medical Fellowship Program and will be fully integrated into clinical and presentation schedules.
 A certificate of completion will be awarded upon completion of the required program objectives.

 The University of South Carolina College of Pharmacy recognizes that regardless of their career path, pharmacists are relied upon to effectively impart their knowledge, skills, and expertise to others.
 The Clinical Teaching Certificate (CTC) Program is a structured educational program to enhance teaching and precepting skills, allowing pharmacists to become confident and motivational educators in both academic and clinical pharmacy settings.
 Each participant benefits from the guidance and supervision of an experienced educator who provides mentorship and facilitates engagement with the College of Pharmacy.
 Through development workshops, hands-on learning activities, and opportunities to create, implement, and evaluate educational experiences within academic and clinical practice environments, the CTC produces skilled life-long pharmacy educators.